sekhargullapalli/aiforlifesciences-hack-2023/README.md

 (.NET 8.0)[https://dotnet.microsoft.com/en-us/download/dotnet/8.0] used for data cleanup, api integrations and some application development.
 Requires installation of SDK for development.

-Vanilla JavaScript, is used for user interace, since some of the renderers for ArcGis are not well documented for WPF applications.
+Vanilla JavaScript, is used for user interface, since some of the renderers for ArcGis are not well documented for .net WPF applications.
 Some screenshots for the initial javascript application